The Japan Society

 The primary purpose of the UK-Japan 21st Century Group is to promote dialogue and cooperation between the two countries.
 Members include parliamentarians, business leaders and representatives from the media, think tanks and academia.
 At the Group’s annual conference, held alternate years in the UK and Japan, delegates discuss any issue that might affect our bilateral ties and make suggestions on how to enhance them.
 The Chairmen’s summary and recommendations from the conference are then sent to both Prime Ministers and to government departments for consideration and action.

-The Co-Chairmen of the UK-Japan 21st Century Group are The Rt Hon Lord Lansley CBE PC and Mr Keizo Takemi MP.
+The Co-Chairmen of the UK-Japan 21st Century Group are The Rt Hon Lord McConnell PC and Mr Seiji Kihara MP.
 Together, they lead discussions on political, economic and social developments in both countries, on opportunities for industrial cooperation, and on issues relating to trade and investment, global security, health, international development and education.

 Members of the UK-Japan 21st Century Group February 2024

 More than 40 members from the United Kingdom and Japan participated in the dialogue.
-Over the course of seven sessions, politicians, journalists, businesspeople, and scholars discussed key topics including the latest domestic developments in each country, global conflicts including the Russian invasion of Ukraine and the US response to the current international turmoil, climate change and energy, ways to encourage cooperation on global health innovation, and the impact of AI.
+Over the course of six sessions, politicians, journalists, business people and academics discussed key topics including the latest domestic developments in each country, global geopolitical challenges, and the US response to the current international situation, climate change and energy security, AI and cyber security, and global health cooperation.

 Members of the Board of Directors